AdvdLaar/Bobcat300-TTN/README.md

 * Secure WebSocket connection
 * Better gateway management
+* Semtech Basic Station
-* CUPS & LNS support
+* LNS/CUPS remote management support
 * Easier future integration with The Things Stack

 The goal is to add Basic Station support while keeping the current UDP installation available as a reliable fallback.